sohu18/google-page-rank-algorithm/README.md

 As per this we can see importance of the webpage which recommends to the users based on the pagerank.
 As we can see most of the hyperlinks are situated or inserted in A webpage so if an user searched for 'Data science' then algorithm recommeds A webpage first on Google.

-Indetail informaiton of page rank:
+Indetail informaiton of page rank

- Adjacency matrix:
+ Adjacency matrix

     A B C D E F G   T1    where T1 is the total no of elements in the specific rows A   0 1 1 0 1 1 1   5